pdfcpu/pdfcpu/form/form_multifill.md

 You can generate your JSON for bulk form fills in different ways.
 The workflow steps are:

-1. Export your form into JSON using
+1. Export your form into JSON:
 ```
 pdfcpu form export
 ```